solana-mobile/mobile-wallet-adapter/spec/spec.md

   - `transaction_valid`: an array of booleans with the same length as `payloads` indicating which are valid
 - `ERROR_NOT_SIGNED` if the wallet endpoint declined to sign this transaction for any reason
-- `ERROR_NOT_COMMITTED`
+- `ERROR_NOT_SUBMITTED`

   ```
   “data”: {
       “signatures”: [“<transaction_signature>”, ...],
-      “commitment”: [<commitment_reached>, ...],
   }
   ```

-  if the requested commitment level was not reached for any of the signed transactions, where:
+  if the wallet endpoint was unable to submit one or more of the signed transactions to the network, where:

-  - `signatures`: as defined for a successful result
-  - `commitment_reached`: for each entry in `signatures`, a boolean indicating whether the desired commitment level was reached
+  - `signatures`: the corresponding base64-encoded transaction signatures for transactions which were successfully sent to the network, or `null` for transactions which were unable to be submitted to the network for any reason
 - `ERROR_TOO_MANY_PAYLOADS` if the wallet endpoint is unable to sign all transactions due to exceeding implementation limits.
 These limits may be available via [`get_capabilities`](#get_capabilities).

 ##### Description

 _Implementation of this method by a wallet endpoint is optional._

 The wallet endpoint should attempt to simulate the transactions provided by `payloads` and present them to the user for approval (if applicable).
-If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private keys for the authorized addresses, submit them to the network, wait for the requested commitment level to be reached, and return the transaction signatures to the dapp endpoint.
+If approved (or if it does not require approval), the wallet endpoint should verify the transactions, sign them with the private keys for the authorized addresses, submit them to the network, and return the transaction signatures to the dapp endpoint.

-`options` allows customization of how the wallet endpoint processes the transactions it sends to the Solana network. `commitment` controls what level of transaction confirmation the wallet endpoint should wait for before returning a successful result to the dapp endpoint.
+`options` allows customization of how the wallet endpoint processes the transactions it sends to the Solana network.
+If specified, `min_context_slot` specifies the minimum slot number that the transactions should be evaluated at.
+This allows the wallet endpoint to wait for its network RPC node to reach the same point in time as the node used by the dapp endpoint, ensuring that, e.g., the recent blockhash encoded in the transactions will be available.

 ###### Non-normative commentary